 We are an interdisciplinary team working on systems and synthetic biology.
 We use microfabrication, microfluidics, genome editing, fluorescence and super resolution microscopy to produce quantitative measurement of cells' dynamical processes.
 We also use advanced modeling and theoretical tools to extract single cell parameters.
 Our long term goal is to improve our ability to interact and control cellular processes in vivo, with a specific focus on gene expression and cell-computer interfacing.
-Our team is hosted at the Laboratoire MSC in the Physics department of the University Paris Diderot and benefits from the support of CNRS, INRIA, the MechanoBiology Institute of the National University of Singapore and several grant agencies.
+Our team is hosted at the Laboratoire MSC in the Physics department of the University Paris Diderot and benefits from the support of CNRS, USPC, Europe (ERC, FET-Open) and several grant agencies (ANR, HFSP, INCA, City of Paris, Region Ile de France...).
 We are constantly looking for highly motivated and highly skilled researcher and students.
 Do not hesitate to contact me if you fell that you can contribute to our research long term goal.

 Cell Computer Interfaces